 1991 Michael Jordan.
-The best player in basketball at the time, finally led the Chicago Bulls to their first NBA Championship.
+The best player in basketball at the time, he finally led the Chicago Bulls to their 1st NBA Championship.
 Can't disagree with this one.

 1992 Arthur Ashe.
 Another lifetime achievement award (LAA) that SI gave out for SOTY.
 As I said in Part II, they should have given it to him in 1975, when he deserved it a whole lot more than Pete Rose.
 Ashe died of complications from AIDS early the next year, and is the most recent SI honoree to die (though not the one who is the most recently deceased).